jagill/jagill.github.io/_presto/presto-map-reduce.md

 very parallelizable -- since the operations takes only one row, you can simply split the rows among different workers.

-* **Filter**: A filter operation takes a predicate, and for each row yields the row if the predicate is true, and yields nothing otherwise.
+* **Filter**: A filter operation takes a predicate and applies it to each row.
+  If the predicate returns true it yields the row, otherwise it yields nothing.
   These correspond to `WHERE` and `HAVING` clauses.

-* **Projection**: A projection operation takes a row and map function, and returns a row transformed by the map function.
+* **Projection**: A projection operation takes a map function and applies it to each row.
+It yields the transformed row.
 This can drop, rename, combine, or transform columns.
 The column expression in the `SELECT` statement encodes the projection operation.

-* **Unnest**: An unnest operation takes a row, and produces `N` rows.
+* **Unnest**: An unnest operation takes a row, and yields `N` rows.
 In Presto, this is from a `CROSS JOIN UNNEST` statement that will expand an array or map into rows for each entry.

-If you have a sequence of mapping operations, you can combine them into one composed operator called a _fragment_.
+Given a sequence of mapping operations, Presto combines them into one composed operator called a _fragment_.
 Multiple workers can perform this fragment, parallelizing the stream processing.